Collaborative Law is a confidential out-of-court alternative based upon mutual respect

 - The parties and their attorneys pledge in writing not to go to court.

-- Both sides engage in an honest and full exchange of information.
+- Both sides engage in an honest, transparent and full exchange of information.

 - Each solution takes into account the highest priorities of both spouses or parents and their children.

 - The entire negotiation process is done in private, away from public scrutiny.

 Once the Collaborative Process has been chosen, you and your spouse or partner each selects a lawyer specially trained in the Collaborative Family Law Process to assist in the negotiation of a settlement and the preparation of all required documents.

 You, your spouse or partner and your attorneys sign an agreement not to go to court.
 The Collaborative Process is unique in that you, your spouse and your lawyers meet together for face-to-face discussions and negotiations without going into court.